No more embarrassing customer service emails!

 1. SPAG error ratio

-While perfect Spelling, Punctuation and Grammar isn't an end in itself, it supports your team's image of competence and credibility.
+While perfection in Spelling, Punctuation and Grammar isn’t an end in itself, it supports your team’s image of competence and credibility.
 And according to the BBC, spelling mistakes cost the UK millions in lost sales.

 Take inspiration from school

 With that in mind, it may seem counterintuitive for us to suggest we look to school essays for scoring SPAG.
 But today’s language teaching takes a scientific approach, and that’s an excellent starting point:

 - Usually, it’s OK to use American, Irish, South African spelling and grammar, etc. — as long as it’s consistent.

 - If an error doesn’t affect the message, it counts for half an error point.
 Otherwise, it’s one point per expression.

 - Those error points are multiplied by 100 and divided by the number of words to account for longer and shorter pieces of writing.
 Targets are set around an error ratio of up to 5%.
 More than that, and it’s a fail (coaching may already kick in at a lower ratio).

 - Anything that sounds perfectly normal to a native speaker is deemed correct, no matter if a grammar book from the 1960s would insist it isn’t ‘the Queen’s English.’

 This makes SPAG much less scary — and brings it in line with current linguistics as taught at university and in school text books.